jlfemino/simulmedia/README.md

-# Lies!
+# NOTES:
 According to `https://gist.github.com/victorhurdugaci/1a817055af6c6fc966d33c0d91408c77`:

 * Language codes listed as ISO 639-2 format... but the actual data is all ISO 639-1 except one:
   * `fre` which is probably ISO 639-2/B
 * Country codes are listed as ISO 639-1 format... but that's a language spec.
 Country codes should probably have been listed as ISO 3166-1 format.
+* I did not obey the letter of the assignment for `end_hour`:
+    * >  2 = the ad is available until 1:59:59AM
+    * Depending on the meaning of "until"... there might have been a one-second gap between the 1:59:59AM and 2:00:00AM

+Also:
 * Ad id = "104438d9" starts at hour 14, and ends at hour 2.
 Suspicious, if you ask me.
+This ad gets ignored.
 * While we're at it, based on the definition of 'end_hour', I don't think any ads will be served up from 11:00pm to Midnight UTC.
 (More of a missed opportunity, than an error.)

 ## Running:
 ```